Maria d'Aragona

-Maria d'Aragona (1503–1568; born in d'Avalos Castello in Ischia) was the daughter of Duke Ferdinando di Montalto and Castellona Cardona and the granddaughter of King Ferdinand I of Naples, also called King Ferrante.
+Maria d'Aragona (1503–1568; born in d'Avalos Castello in Ischia) was the daughter of Duke Ferdinando di Montalto and Catalina Cardona and the granddaughter of King Ferdinand I of Naples, also called King Ferrante.
 As a child, Maria d’Aragona grew up in a castle with the poet Vittoria Colonna, who had married d'Avalo's nephew.
 It was here that Maria met Sannazaro, Tansillo, and Bernardo Tasso who would entertain her in later life at her own salons in Naples, Milan, and Pavia.

-Marriage and Family
+Marriage and family

 In 1523, Maria d'Aragona married Costanza's grandnephew Marchese Alfonso d'Avalos del Vasto.
 Del Vasto was a decorated military man in Emperor Charles V’s service.
 In 1538, Charles V named Del Vasto governor of Milan.
 The family left Naples for a palace in Milan.
 Del Vasto had already served under Charles at Pravia, Tunis, and Naples, and there for he was constantly in the field of battle.
 D’Aragona assumed the responsibility of the court, promoting a cultural program in Milan similar to the one in Naples.

-Political Affiliations
+Political affiliations

 During the 1530s, Maria, Giovanna d'Aragona, Costanza d'Avalos, Vittoria Colonna, and Giulia Gonzaga became disciples of the theologian Juan de Valdés.
 The group attended his lectures / discussions of scriptures at Juan’s house in Chiaia.
 The group attended sermons of Bernardino Ochino, a radical reform preacher.
 After Charles V promoted Del Vasto to Governor, Maria remained loyal to Valdés’s disciple, Pietro Carnesecchi, and she continued to correspond to Cardinal Seripando, who was under attack by Inquisitors in Rome.
 In 1540 d’Aragona attempted to bring Ochino to Milan.
 However, Ochino fled Italy to protest in Geneva one year later.